 - Open the Add ArcGIS Server dialog box inside the Catalog window and paste the string into the Server URL field.
 Within ArcGIS Explorer Desktop, open the Add Content dialog box and paste the string into the GIS Services field.
 You are now connected to the GIS Server site.

 - Browse to the map service you want to work with.

 - You could also contact the owner of the GIS Server site and let him or her know that this configuration issue needs to be fixed.

 Portal for ArcGIS is licensed to allow a specific number of members.
-If portal members exceed that number, you receive this message the next time you try to sign in to your portal from ArcGIS Desktop: Error signing on to Portal for ArcGIS.
+If organization members exceed that number, you receive this message the next time you try to sign in from ArcGIS Desktop: Error signing on to Portal for ArcGIS.
 Unable to sign in user because of software authorization error.
 Please contact your Portal for ArcGIS administrator for assistance.
-Your portal administrator must either obtain a new license or remove members from the portal.
+Your organization administrator must either obtain a new license or remove members from the organization.

 When I open layer file (.lyr or .lyrx) or map document (.mxd or .mapx) in an ArcGIS Desktop client, some of the layers are missing.